Duet3D/wiki-content/User_manual/Machine_configuration/robot_firmware.md

 ![robot_coordinate_systems_small.jpg](/manual/configuration/robot_coordinate_systems_small.jpg)

-If red is the direction of the X axis, green of Y axis and blue of the Z axis, the possibilities of orientation are from left to right:
+If red is the direction of the X axis, green of Y axis and blue of the Z axis, with Z pointing down as is usual for 3D printers and CNC, the possibilities of orientation are from left to right:
 * no orientation: only position is specified.
 An example is a cartesian printer
 * Z axis orientation: only Z axis orientation is specified.
 The direction of X and Y axis is unspecified and can change and is out of control for the printer/CNC.
 Examples are normal 3D printers and CNC 3 axis.
 * full orientation: all axes' orientations are under control.
-The axes are stored orthonormal, i. e. vector lengths are 1 each and all vertical on each other.
+The axes vectors are orthonormal and righthanded, i. e. vector lengths are 1 each and all vertical on each other.
 A result is, that describing two vectors are sufficient to describe the orientation of all three vectors. angleaxis mode e.g. describes the Z axis by specifying 3 values for the Z axis vector and 1 value to specify the rotation around the Z axis, i. e. specifying the position of the X axis.
 A 0 degree angle means X axis direction and the rotation direction is specified by the direction of the Z axis vector.

 # Rotation matrix
 This chapter is technical meant for understanding the internals and not necessary for usage of the robot or G-Code.